<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=998375496925788&amp;ev=PageView&amp;noscript=1">

 9. Agency Team.

 Depending on the amount of assets you have and the turnover of new material, you’ll need at least one person who’s responsible for making it current, compelling and useable.
-A more involved MAM portal will be a slightly different proposition.
+A more involved Local Marketing Hub will be a slightly different proposition.
 Determining a strategy for templates that are relevant at local level yet consistent with national marketing requires a specialist team.
 It should reach out to your network to interrogate demand, need and feedback…basically you’ll create a mini-agency that acts on behalf of your whole network.
 A great portal needs a great team to really make it work.

 Summary